 National Academy of Osteopathy (Canada) is the largest provider of osteopathic education in the world, with alumni in 70 countries.
-It is the first and only osteopathy college to receive recognition award for teaching excellence from Ontario Minister of Training, Colleges and Universities.
-NAO is affiliated with the Osteopathy Chronic Pain Clinics of Canada which has 214 clinics in 15 countries as well as the National University of Medical Sciences in US and Spain.
+It is the only osteopathy college to receive recognition award for teaching excellence from Ontario Minister of Training, Colleges and Universities.
+NAO is affiliated with National University of Medical Sciences in US and Spain as well as Osteopathy Chronic Pain Clinics of Canada which has 253 clinics in 25 countries.

 Contact National Academy of Osteopathy graduate, kinesiologist & manual osteopath Angela Waller, DOMP at: